chem-274-A-master/discussion-3/instructions.md

 ### Exercise

 Consider the following code snippets.
 Which variables are aliased?
+Put your answers with justification in the class Google Slides presentation.

 1. ```c++
    int f(int i)